razman82196/DeadHop/README.md

 python -m app.main
 ```

+## 📡 Getting Started with IRC

+1) Open Servers dialog: Servers → Manage Servers…

+- Add a server: host, port (default 6697), TLS on/off, nick, initial channels.
+- Optional: check "Ignore invalid certs" for self‑signed servers.
+- You can prefill multiple channels (comma‑separated) and they will auto‑join.

+2) Connect

+- Servers → Connect… → pick a saved server, or use Quick Connect.
+- The sidebar populates with `net:#channel` and you can switch between channels.

+3) Join/Part channels quickly

+- Use slash commands: `/join #channel`, `/part`, `/part #other`.
+- Right‑click a channel in the sidebar for actions.

+### 🔐 Authentication

+- NickServ: after connecting, run `/msg NickServ IDENTIFY <password>`.
+- SASL: fill username/password in the server entry (if supported by the server) and reconnect.
+- User modes: Tools → My Modes… or `/mode <yourNick> +i` etc.

+### 🧭 Sidebar, Members, PM

+- Click a channel to focus.
+Double‑click a member to open a PM `[PM:nick]`.
+- Right‑click members for WHOIS, Query/PM, Kick/Ban/Op/Deop, Add Friend.
+- Friends dock shows monitored nicks; toggle via View → Friends.

 ## 🤖 AI Assistant (Local LLM via Ollama)

 DeadHop can stream replies from a local LLM using [Ollama](https://ollama.com/).
 The client talks to Ollama's HTTP API at `http://127.0.0.1:11434` using `app/ai/ollama.py`.